aygunbyr/FMSS-Bilisim-Frontend-Practicum-Final-Case/README.md

 ## Features

-- Listing sharships
+- Listing sharships and characters
-- Search among starships
+- Search among starships and characters
-- Read details of a specific starship
+- Read details of a specific starship or character
-- Load more starships with a load more button
+- Load more starships or characters with a load more button

 ## Used Libraries

 - React
-- Next.js, Next/Router
+- Next.js
 - Axios
 - React Icons